rohenaz/satchel/README.md

 #### `satchel.bsv`
 You may access the `bitcore-lib-cash` library with `satchel.bsv`.
 See an example of this in `satchel.broadcast_tx`.
 You can see more examples and documentation over at https://github.com/bitpay/bitcore-lib-cash

-#### `satchel.registered_actions_parsers`
-This is an array of functions which take a transaction to run on each transaction which is the result of the `satchel.update_actions_query` in `satchel.update_actions`.
-The default implementation is to create the Sent and Received templates, but this can be removed and you can do some other processing.
-So for example, instead of sent and received templates you could have one for comments and posts, and then show something else for those types of transactions.